Evolution of "Bucky Boom", balanced rotating rig...

 No need for supporting wires!!!

-for 69 foot proa for 19 foot proa
+DIMENSIONS as Drawn for 69 foot proa for 19 foot proa boom is 32 feet long

 spars are 2.0 feet out of column

-separated by 2.6 feet
+separated by 2.6 feetboom is 8.7 feet long

 spars are 6.6" out of column